Raminder13/Raminder13/README.md

 ## About me

-Hello world.
-I'm Andre Specht, an IT instructor and full-stack developer based in Winnipeg, Canada.

-I'm a passionate developer focused on crafting beautiful and functional websites.
-I also love teaching and helping others to turn ideas into amazing interactive applications.
+Hello world,
+I'm Raminder Singh, an IT Student.
+I am studying software developer program at MITT Winnipeg.

+ I am enthisastic programmer, Learning about new skills and technologies to become a successfull software developer for making everyone's future more brighter.
+Looking forward from hearing from you...

-My programming experience includes JavaScript, Node, TypeScript, React, C#, Java, and Python.
+My programming experience includes JavaScript, Node, React, C#, Java, and Python.

 Do you wanna know more?
 Get in touch.
 I look forward to hearing from you.

+My LinkedIn Profile : <a href=""> RamkinderSingh/LinkedIn </a>